-These small group studies of Ruth contain outlines, cross-references, Bible study discussion questions, verse by verse commentary, and applications.
-Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.
+These free online Bible study guides of Ruth 2 contain cross-references, commentary, Bible study discussion questions, and applications.
+Visit our library of inductive Bible studies for more in depth practical Bible studies on this and other books of the Bible you can use in your small group.

-Ruth 2 Inductive Bible Study – A Lesson on Providence and Hard Work
+Ruth 2 Bible Study Guide – A Lesson on Providence and Hard Work

 Ruth 2 Video Bible Study

 I. Ruth begins gleaning in Boaz’s field (1-7)

 II.
 Boaz extends kindness to Ruth (8-16)